ethereum/go-ethereum/cmd/clef/README.md

 Check out the

 * [CLI tutorial](tutorial.md) for some concrete examples on how Clef works.
-* [Setup docs](docs/setup.md) for infos on how to configure Clef on QubesOS or USB Armory.
+* [Setup docs](docs/setup.md) for information on how to configure Clef on QubesOS or USB Armory.
 * [Data types](datatypes.md) for details on the communication messages between Clef and an external UI.

 ## Command line flags